Abe Sapien: Fictional biography

 Sapien began his life as Langdon Everett Caul, a Victorian scientist and businessman who became involved with the Oannes Society, an occult organization who believed in life and all knowledge having come from the sea.
 After retrieving a strange jellyfish-like deity from an underwater ruin, Caul and the other members performed an arcane ritual that inadvertently ended with the creature's release and Caul being turned into an ichthyo sapien.
-Believing him to be Oannes reborn, the society sealed the developing icthyo sapien's body in a tube of water in the hidden laboratory beneath a Washington, D.C. hospital until such time as he was fully formed.
-Forced to abandon the site by the outbreak of the American Civil War, the Society never found occasion to return for Caul, and there he stayed until he was found by workmen in November 1978.
+Believing him to be the Oannes reborn, the society sealed the developing icthyo sapien's body in a tube of water in a hidden laboratory beneath a Washington, D.C. hospital until such time as he was fully formed.
+Forced to abandon the site by the outbreak of the American Civil War, the Society never found an occasion to return for Caul, and there he stayed until he was found by workmen in November 1978.

 With no memory of his life before, the icthyo sapien received a new name from a piece of paper attached to the tube, dated the day of Abraham Lincoln's assassination (April 14, 1865).
 Abe Sapien was taken to the Bureau for Paranormal Research and Defense (BPRD) for a grueling round of research by curious BPRD scientists and was saved from vivisection by an empathetic Hellboy.
 Thereafter, Abe entered the ranks of the BPRD as a valued field agent, embarking on his first mission with Hellboy in 1979.

 At Cavendish Hall, during the climax of Seed of Destruction, Sapien was possessed by the spirit of long-dead whaler Elihu Cavendish.
 Cavendish was a contemporary of Langdon Caul, who killed the mad monk Rasputin, foiling his plans to unleash the Ogdru Jahad to destroy the world.
 During the subsequent "Girescu affair" during Wake the Devil, Abe and a fellow agent were led into a trap which left the agent dead and Abe with a broken arm.
 Rasputin's vengeful spirit appeared before him and prophesied that Sapien will one day be speared to death.

 In Plague of Frogs, Rasputin's prediction came true when Sapien was impaled by a spear and apparently killed by one of the Ogdru Jahad's followers.
 Sapien appeared to die and had an out of body experience that brought him to his former life in antebellum America.
 Witnessing his past self's actions, Abe entered Caul's body prior to his transformation, creating a spiritual/mystical time loop before Abe returned to live in the present, where he made a fast recovery and began to do research into his past life.
 As a result, Abe learns of Edith Howard, Langdon Caul's wife, who drowned herself out of madness.
 She had become a specter, who was finally exorcized after she attempts to have Sapien resume his life as Caul.